4th of July Weekend Activities in Boulder

 July 4th Concert Celebration

-Celebrate July 4th with Independence Day symphonic classics, from Copland to Bernstein and Tchaikovsky's "1812 Overture," at the historic Boulder Bandshell with the Boulder Symphony.
-Also featured will be John Williams' music from Star Wars, Indiana Jones and other fun cinematic classics.
+Celebrate July 4th with Independence Day symphonic classics at the historic Boulder Bandshell with the Boulder Symphony.
+Buy tickets here.

 Accessibility Info